An Analysis of Decision Problems for Relational Pattern Languages under Various Constraints: Additional Content for the Membership Problem

+This concludes our examination of the equivalence problem.
+For the non-erasing cases, we either obtain efficient decidability results or structural restrictions that may support future decidability proofs.
+For the erasing cases, however, most questions remain open, indicating that even for relatively weak structure-enforcing relations, equivalence is far from trivial.

 In this section, we continue with the inclusion problem for relational pattern languages.
-We recall that the inclusion problem for non-erasing as well as erasing pattern languages over $r_=$ is generally undecidable for all alphabets $\Sigma$ of size $|\Sigma| \geq 2$, as shown and refined in ~\cite{Jiang1995,Freydenberger2010,BREMER201215}.
+We recall that the inclusion problem for non-erasing as well as erasing pattern languages over $r_=$ is generally undecidable for all alphabets $\Sigma$ of size $|\Sigma| \geq 2$, as shown and refined in~\cite{Jiang1995,Freydenberger2010,BREMER201215, Bremer2025Melting}.
 As we will see in this section, for several of the considered relations in $\mathcal{R}$, we also obtain that this problem is undecidable in the non-erasing or erasing cases.
+In addition to that, we also identify decidable cases.

-In fact, if we consider, first, the relations $r_{ssq}$ and $r_*$, we observe that we can simulate the exact behavior of $r_=$, similar to the NP-hardness proofs in the membership section.
-Meaning, if we take any two variables $x,y\in\var(\alpha)$, for some relational pattern $(\alpha,r_\alpha)\in\relpat$, and any of the three relations above, we see that relating these variables in both direction effectively forces two variables to be substituted equally in $r_\alpha$ valid substitutions, i.e., if $(x,y),(y,x)\in r_{\alpha}$, then $h\in H_{r_\alpha}$ if and only if $h(x) = h(y)$.
-By the fact that this problem is undecidable for $r_=$, this results in the following, for which the formal proof can be found in Appendix~\ref{appendix:proof-inclusion-undec-basic} for reference.
+First, consider the relations $r_{ssq}$ and $r_*$.
+As we observed before, we can simulate the exact behavior of $r_=$ (e.g., see notes in the beginning of the proof of Proposition~\ref{proposition:equivalence-equalityhardrelations}).
+By the fact that the inclusion problem is undecidable for $r_=$ in both the erasing and non-erasing cases, we obtain the following.

 \begin{corollary} \cite{Jiang1995,Freydenberger2010,BREMER201215} Let $\Sigma$ be any finite alphabet with $|\Sigma|\geq 2$.
-Let $\tilde{r}\in\{r_=,r_{ssq},r_*\}$ and let $R = \{\tilde{r}\}$.
+Let $r\in\{r_=,r_{ssq},r_*\}$ and let $R = \{r\}$.
 Given $(\alpha,r_\alpha),(\beta,r_\beta)\in\relpat$, it is undecidable to answer whether $L_\mathcal{X}(\alpha,r_\alpha)\subseteq L_\mathcal{X}(\beta,r_\beta)$, for $\mathcal{X}\in\{E,NE\}$. \end{corollary}

 Now, we continue with the analysis for relations for which we cannot immediately infer the undecidability from such trivial relationships.